ChadPunk/Ansible-Gitlab-List-of-changed-devices-for-pipeline/README.md

 Update the <b>PRIVATE-TOKEN</b> with your Private Token.<br>
 Update Project ID in URL (from GitLab).<br>
 Modify the compiled folder regex to look for your own folder.<br>
-Have all the required modules installed.
+Have all the required modules installed.<br><br>

+This assumes you can follow along and is not a full write up.
+You will need to break this open and know how to change this to fit your needs.
-Futher explanation in code comments!
+A little further explanation in code comments!